progenetix/bycon/docs/index.md

 The `bycon` project - at least at its current stage - is a mix of _Progenetix_ (i.e. GA4GH object model derived, _MongoDB_ implemented) - data management, and the implementation of middleware & server for the Beacon API.

+Some features and pecularities of the `bycon` solution are:
+* A single install can host multiple beacons and multiple datasets and those can be intersected.
+* `bycon` handles Beacon queries with full model aggregation; it does not matter which endpoint and response entity are combined with what type of filter or variant parameter since always all entities are evaluated and the response is aggregated.
+A single query can include parameters for an individual's sex, the histoloical diagnosis of a biosample, an experimental platform and genomic variation parameters and the response can deliver biosamples, individuals ... matching all those parameters.
+* With its origin in the Progenetix resource ("beaconized" since 2016) `bycon` provides strong support for copy number variation data, including additional services such as CNV frequency plots for matched results or various file export formats beyond the standard JSON response.
+* We provide several front-end projects of which one ([BeaconPlus](https://github.com/progenetix/beaconplus)) is a general version easily adaptible for individual use cases.

 !!! info "Bycon Code"

     The `bycon` code is maintained in the [`progenetix/bycon` repository](http://github.com/progenetix/bycon/).
 Some additional utility scripts & functions can be found in the